matsuand/docs.docker.jp/app/working-with-app.md

 {% endcomment %}
 Now that the app is running, you can point a web browser at the DNS name or public IP of the Docker node on port 8080 and see the app.
-You must ensure traffic to port 8080 is allowed on the connection form your browser to your Docker host.
+You must ensure traffic to port 8080 is allowed on the connection from your browser to your Docker host.

 {% comment %}
 {% endcomment %}